 No dosage adjustments are needed.

-NOTE: Molnupiravir is expected to be active against the Omicron SARS-CoV-2 variant (B.1.1.529/BA.1), although in vitro and in vivo data are currently limited.
+NOTE: Molnupiravir is expected to be active against the Omicron SARS-CoV-2 variant (B.1.1.529), although in vitro and in vivo data are currently limited.

 For storage information, see the specific product information within the How Supplied section.